-One of the most common concerns I hear from new clients is the fear of looking “frozen” or unnatural.
-The secret to avoiding that is all in the dosing.
-Getting beautiful, refreshed results from Botox isn’t about erasing every line—it’s about softening them with a precise, personalized amount of product measured in units.
-Your treatment plan is completely unique to your facial anatomy and goals.
-A licensed professional understands the science behind the treatment, including the critical step of reconstitution and knowing how many units of Botox in a syringe creates the perfect potency.
-Here, we’ll cover how we find your ideal dose and what you can expect for different treatment areas.
+The number one concern I hear from new clients?
+The fear of looking “frozen.”
+Let’s clear that up.
+Beautiful, natural-looking Botox isn’t about erasing every line—it’s about softening them with a precise, personalized dose.
+Your treatment is completely unique, measured in Botox units and tailored to your facial anatomy.
+An expert provider knows the science behind the art, including exactly how many units of Botox in a syringe to prepare for perfect potency.
+Here, we’ll pull back the curtain on how we find your ideal dose for different treatment areas.

 Key Takeaways